Interview Tips and Suggestions to Help You Get through Interviews:

 #16) Keep all your documents well organized in a folder.
 Also, be on time, preferably 15 minutes before so you get time to settle down and calm your nerves.

 #17) Interview manners are very important.
 Mind your manners, when it comes to interviews.
 Bad manners will definitely be a turn-off.
-Don't bang the door, shake handily firmly, ask if you can take a seat, sit up straight and do not slouch.
+Don't bang the door, shake hand firmly, ask if you can take a seat, sit up straight and do not slouch.

 Some basic interview manners include: